Leukemia Quiz

 The correct answer is

-This defect, called the Philadelphia chromosome, occurs only in leukemia cells, not
+Philadelphia chromosome, occurs only in leukemia cells, not the rest of the cells

-the rest of the cells in the body.
-In CML, parts of chromosomes 9 and 22 switch places,
+body.
+In CML, parts of chromosomes 9 and 22 switch places, an exchange called a

-chromosome changes are seen in some other types of leukemia, but these changes are
+some other types of leukemia, but these changes are not seen in all cases.

-disease exists one month after treatment.
+evidence of the disease exists 1 month after treatment.

 You didn't answer this question.